-Like any other cosmetic surgery procedure, laser liposuction is associated with many myths, and my Spokane and Couer d’Alene patients often ask me about these preconceived notions.
+Like any other cosmetic surgery procedure, laser liposuction is associated with many myths.
+My laser lipo patients from Spokane and Kennewick, WA, Couer d’Alene, and beyond often ask me about these preconceived notions.
 Myths frequently come from hearsay handed down via the “I know someone who knows someone who had it” chain and from not-altogether-accurate portrayals of cosmetic surgery in popular culture.

 These are the ones we hear most often.

 Myth #1: Liposuction can help you lose weight.

 It’s easy to see why someone may think that this is true: We are, after all, removing fat from the body.
 But the myth is really rooted in a larger narrative of seeing liposuction as “the easy way out” of getting down to your ideal weight.

 To put it plainly: There is no easy way out.
 Although liposuction can be performed on patients who are overweight as a jumpstart in the right direction, we prefer to see a willingness and a plan to lose weight and maintain their results after the procedure.
 However, a more ideal patient for liposuction is already at (or very near) their ideal weight—and in most cases, they’ve gotten there through a diligent fitness regimen and a healthy diet.

 Rather than thinking of liposuction to reduce your weight, it’s more accurate to think of it as sculpting your body in a way you’re unable to on your own.
 Liposuction is meant for those stubborn pockets of fat that diet and exercise alone can’t address, not for removing any and all fat.

 Myth #2: After liposuction, you’ll have loose, sagging skin.

 This one is closely tied to the first myth.
 The logic goes something like this: Because you’re removing so much fat, the skin left behind will become saggy.